Reviewing the charity, Breast Cancer Research Foundation

 Major Program Areas, Expenses and Funding*

-BCRF received a total of $62 million in public support and revenue for the fiscal year that ended June 30, 2021.
-It awarded $47 million in grants for the fiscal year.
+BCRF reported $76 million in program service expenses for the fiscal year that ended June 30, 2024.
+It awarded $65 million in grants for the fiscal year.

 Of BCRF’s total expenses, 85% were spent on its programs and services, 5% went to administrative expenses and 10% were allocated to fundraising.